janxious/CharlesB/README.md

 - when DFA'ing and attacker is legged (WHHHHHY would you choose this), even more instability
 - get knocked down if you enough instability, even if not unsteady before the attack
 - piloting skill can mitigate these additional instability points
+- DFA leg damage and instability damage can be mitigated by piloting level

 ## Download
 Downloads can be found on [Github](https://github.com/janxious/CharlesB/releases).